love8587/prisma2-docs/relations.md

 ## Relations in the generated Photon API

-The [generated Photon API](./photon/api.md) comes with many helpful features for relations:
+The [generated Photon API](./photon/api.md) comes with many helpful features for relations (find examples below):

 - Fluent API to traverse relations on the returned object
 - Eagerly load relations via `select` or `include`